 In this article, we will try to understand why the fuse trips in the first place.
 We will then take a look at why your furnace keeps tripping the fuse and how you can fix the underlying problems that are causing this.
-We will also find out what kind of services in furnace repair or furnace replacement in Newark, OH, Lancaster or Zanesville have.
+We will also find out what kind of services in furnace repair or furnace replacement in Lancaster, OH, Lancaster or Zanesville have.

 Why Does the Fuse Trip?

 You may not be aware but circuit breakers are in fact safety devices that protect your home from potential fires.